ewendel/redux-workshop/readme.md

 </div>
 ```

 Put the `FilterList` component in a new file and let this component be a child of the `Map` component.
-Create a new component, `FilterContainer` and put the `FilterList` component inside this "wrapper" component.
-Make sure you fix the routing, so that it routes to the `FilterContainer` component instead of the `FilterList` component.
+Create a new component, `Feed` and put the `FilterList` and the `TweetFeed` component inside this "wrapper" component.
+Make sure you fix the routing, so that it routes to the `Feed` component instead of the `FilterList` component.

 Pass the state from your newly created `filters`-reducer down to the `FilterList` component.
 Hint: In the `mapStateToProps` function at the bottom of the `Map` and `Feed`components, you should pick up `filters`from the `state` object.